soyart/ssg/README.md

 ## `Impl`

-`Impl` is a Go function called on a file during filesystem directory walk, To reduce complexity, ignored files and ssg headers/footers are not sent to `Impl`.
+`Impl` is a Go function called on a file during filesystem directory walk.
+To reduce complexity, ignored files and ssg headers/footers are not sent to `Impl`.
 This preserves the core functionality of the original ssg.